9.3x62mm Ammo

 • Good penetration for thick-skinned animals

-• Widely accepted in African hunting regulations
+• Widely accepted in African hunting jurisdictions

 Cons